FeatherFramework/feather-admin/README.md

 - Block banned accounts before they enter the server
 - Add or remove dollars, gold, tokens, and experience
 - Restore a player's saved character model, clothing, and appearance
-- Use admin tools on yourself or another player
+- Use clearly grouped Movement, Player Status, Appearance, and Special Effects tools
 - Toggle god mode, invisibility, infinite stamina, and noclip
 - Heal or kill a player
 - Teleport to a map waypoint